dart-lang/language/working/4271 - static enough metaprogramming/proposal.md

 > [!NOTE]
 >
-> If you are familiar with intricacies of Dart VM / Flutter engine embedding you
+> If you are familiar with the intricacies of Dart VM / Flutter engine embedding
-> might know that Dart VM C API is largely reflective in nature: it allows you
+> you might know that the Dart VM C API is largely reflective in nature: it
-> to look up libraries, classes and members by their names.
-It allows you invoke
+> allows you to look up libraries, classes and members by their names.
+It allows
-> methods and set fields indirectly.
-That why `@pragma('vm:entry-point')`
+> you to invoke methods and set fields indirectly.
+That why
-> exists - and that is why you are required to place it on entities which are
+> `@pragma('vm:entry-point')` exists - and that is why you are required to
-> accessed from outside of Dart.
+> place it on entities which are accessed from outside of Dart.

-# `const`
+## `const`

 Let me change gears for a moment and discuss Dart's `const` and its limitations.
 This feature gives you just enough power at compile time to: